 Cuttlefest 2018, the inaugural festival celebrating the globally unique and wild Australian Giant Cuttlefish aggregation, is underway in Whyalla.

-A series of four Cuttlefest family-friendly events are possible through a partnership between the Eyre Peninsula Natural Resources Management Board, Department for Environment and Water and Experiencing Marine Sanctuaries (EMS), with funding from the Whyalla City Council and support staff from Natural Resources Eyre Peninsula.
+A series of four Cuttlefest family-friendly events are being made possible through a partnership between the Eyre Peninsula Natural Resources Management Board, Department for Environment and Water and Experiencing Marine Sanctuaries (EMS), with funding from the Whyalla City Council and support staff from Natural Resources Eyre Peninsula.

 Marine Parks Regional Coordinator Dr. Shelley Paull hopes people enjoy the week long extravaganza, and take the time to celebrate all marine life off Eyre Peninsula.